artecs-group/RVfpga-sim-addons/RVfpga_Microcredential_25-26/Module3/README.md

 **TASK:**
 Replicate the previous simulation on your own computer.
-You can follow the same procedure illustrated in the video from step 1.
 The summarized steps to run an RVfpga-Trace simulation are the following:

 1. Open VSCode.